YamtalDev/nightly-shopping-flow-automation/README.md

 npm run test
 ```

-This command runs the test suite across all configured browsers (Chromium, Firefox, WebKit) in headless mode.
+This command runs the test suite across all configured browsers (Chromium and Edge) in headless mode.
 It ensures that the application's critical flows are functioning correctly without the need for a visible browser window.

 ### Running Tests in Headed Mode